syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 ##### User scope

-Set ACLs for specific OpenStack users
+Narrow down ACLs on specific OpenStack users

 Scheme : `u:<user-name>/<project-ID>`

+!!
+For the user scope ACLs to work, your username unfortunately has to be POSIX compliant.
+If you have a username containing unsupported characters (e.g. `@` from a mail address as it was our default until March 2021) please get into contact with our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

 examples :

-* 1) Narrow down default full control ACL to the owner itself so it will be a isolated private bucket for the bucket owner.
+* 1) Narrow down full control ACL to the owner itself so it will be a isolated private bucket for the bucket owner.

-This use-case can not be implemented using s3cmd:
+This use-case cannot be implemented using s3cmd.
+Our tests show it fails to revoke group read access on the bucket.

 ```python
 s3client.create_bucket(Bucket="owner-scope-bucket",GrantFullControl="ID=u:user.name.of.bucket.owner/project-id")